roany1/roany1/README.md

 What did I do to install it?

+I have seen that people with an Apple M1 have problems installing ROOT or rather PyRoot libraries on this machine.

+I deal with Particle Detectors and I also deal with Cyber Security.
+I am an entrepreneur and futuristic visionary.

+In this Readme, I talk about how I solved installation of PyRoot libraries.

 if you have a version of Conda not for Apple Silicon, please delete all.
 (many python version there are) delete all homebrew installation for delete all file not compatible with new conda for arm64.